amplication/docs/docs/premium-features/custom-types-and-actions.md

 Custom Types & Actions is an enhanced feature that gives you full control over your Data Transfer Objects (DTOs) and APIs.
 It allows you to automatically generate high-quality, efficient code for both the default CRUD operations and your custom APIs that utilize custom DTOs, all within your REST and/or GraphQL APIs.

-Custom Types & Actions let you define custom data structures, create API endpoints, and manage the relationships between them, all within the Amplication UI.
-These changes are automatically translated into production-ready code in your repository, ensuring the best quality and ,efficiency.
+Custom Types & Actions let you define custom data structures (Types), create API endpoints (Actions), and manage the relationships between them, all within the Amplication UI.
+These changes are automatically translated into production-ready code in your repository, ensuring the best quality and efficiency.

 :::note
 The Custom Types & Actions feature is available for Amplication's **Enterprise** plan, including trial plans.
 :::

+## What Are Types And Actions?

+In Amplication, Types and Actions are fundamental concepts that define the data structures and API endpoints of your application.

+### Types

+Types in Amplication refer to the data structures used to define the shape and format of your application's data.
+There are two main categories of types:

+1. **Data Transfer Objects (DTOs)**: DTOs are custom data structures that define the input and output data for your API endpoints (Actions).
+They encapsulate the data that is transferred between the client and the server or between different services within your application.

+2. **Primitives**: Primitives are the basic data types supported by Amplication, such as String, Integer, Boolean, Date, and JSON.
+These primitives can be used as fields within your DTOs or as standalone types for your Actions.

+### Actions

+Actions in Amplication represent the API endpoints that define the operations available in your application.
+Each Action specifies the HTTP method (GET, POST, PUT, DELETE, etc.), path, input, and output data structures for a specific API endpoint.

+Actions can be of two types:

+1. **Default CRUD Actions**: Amplication automatically generates default CRUD (Create, Read, Update, Delete) Actions based on your application's entities.
+These Actions provide standard API endpoints for interacting with your data.

+2. **Custom Actions**: Custom Actions are user-defined API endpoints that extend the functionality of your application beyond the default CRUD operations.
+You can create Custom Actions to implement specific business logic, perform complex data transformations, or integrate with external services.

 ## Accessing Custom Types & Actions